glimpse-editor/glimpse-editor.github.io/content/posts/glimpse-0-1-0-release-notes.md

 We are also pleased to announce that in October 2019 we [donated $50 to the GNU Image Manipulation Program](https://opencollective.com/glimpse/expenses/10167) as part of our commitment to share a portion of the donations we receive for each new release with them.
 We hope in future this amount will increase and be augmented with new bug fixes and features from our own contributors.

 ## Installation
-GNU/Linux users can install Glimpse 0.1.0 as a Flatpak from the Flathub repository.
+Linux users can install Glimpse 0.1.0 as a Flatpak from the Flathub repository.
 There are also a number of additional installation options for Linux detailed on our [Downloads](/downloads/) page.

 Windows users can use an MSI file to install Glimpse 0.1.0 on 32-bit and 64-bit systems running Windows 7 or later.
 We chose that type of installer to assist businesses and schools using centralised software management systems.
 This can also be found on the [Downloads](/downloads/) page.